 Clarify your answer

-In this teaching method, you present a case to the students and ask them to first write a short answer.
+Present a case to the students and ask them to first write a short answer.
 They then work in pairs to further clarify their answers.
 By repeating this step, the students work in increasingly larger groups to reach agreement on the answer.
-Continue doing this until there are 2 groups left to discuss their answers in the tutorial.

 The students write a 1-sentence summary or response to a statement.
 Allow a short amount of time for this (1-2 minutes).